apiaxle/blog/_posts/2013-04-05-storing-near-realtime-stats-in-redis.md

 title: Storing Time Series Statistics In Redis
 author: Stuart Quin
 description: |

-  The following is the tale describing the creation of a flexible strategy for storing time series statistic data in Redis.
+  The following is the tale describing the creation of a flexible strategy for storing time series statistical data in Redis.
 ---

 This was developed as part of a recent rethink of how the popular API